sorin373/Ball-Problem-Backtracking/README.md

 ~~~

 # Output
-- On the screen it will be shown the maximum number of zones through which the ball can pass to reach one of the edges of the game board, including the starting zone.
+- The maximum number of zones through which the ball can pass to reach one of the edges of the game board, including the starting zone.
+- The path corresponding to _maxim_
 ~~~
 5
+0 0 0 0 0
+0 1 0 0 0
+0 1 1 1 1
+0 0 0 0 0
 ~~~

 # Restrictions and clarifications